Transformational Leadership - September 2014

 This 8-session class, offered occasionally through United's Community Programming, is geared towards clergy already in the field who wish to enhance their leadership skills.
 The curriculum is based on techniques from both the corporate and church worlds.

 While you're waiting for our next class to be scheduled, check out below the details from our fall 2014 offering.

-Students will learn state-of-the-art leadership practices and explore how to adapt them to their ministry.
-Classes offer both small and large group discussions, with an emphasis on sharing and building support as leaders in ministry.
+Students learn state-of-the-art leadership practices and explore how to adapt them to their ministry.
+Small and large group discussions, emphasizing sharing and building support as leaders in ministry.
 Students who complete the course can expect to be able to identify strategies for visioning and strategic planning, develop skills for goal setting in ministry, and improve self-awareness and understanding about their strengths and points of vulnerability as leaders.

 Mark Sundby is a doctoral-level psychologist and United Methodist minister.
-He has served as executive director of North Central Ministry Development Center (NCMDC) for 14 years.
+He has served as executive director of North Central Ministry Development Center (NCMDC) for more than 16 years.
 NCMDC sees around 1,000 clergy and seminarians per year from all denominations, ranging from Baptist to Unitarian.
 Mark's specialty at NCMDC is leadership development and the enhancement of health and well-being among clergy.

 Fee: $1,600 (books not included)